-In what follows, I will present a way of thinking that’s grounded in Scripture which can help you to truly be formed by God.
+We need to ground our understanding in Scripture, not just what we think this phrase means out of context.
 We’ll consider the meaning of phrase “David … a man after God’s own heart” as a character trait, then what this looked like for David at three pivotal moments in his life.

 A Man After God’s Own Heart

 What does it mean when God says in Acts 13:11: “I have found David son of Jesse a man after my own heart”?